 Anna Maria is a fashion editor and stylist with roots in cycling advocacy and community organizing.
 She is passionate about urban cycling and commuting, and has raced road for Kissena Cycling.
 She is an avid world traveler who loves traveling with a bike.
 She's taking her first strides in cross country and downhill mountain biking.
 She regularly consults for fashion brands interested in adapting their clothing to the needs of female cyclists.
 Currently Anna Maria is the Community Manager for Levi's Commuter jeans.
-She is a 2016 recipient of the QBP Women's Mechanic Scholarship at the United Bicycle Institute, and can be found on the weekends fixing flats and service writing at King Kog Brooklyn.
+She is a 2016 recipient of the QBP Women's Mechanic Scholarship at the United Bicycle Institute.
+She is also the owner of Sun And Air, a bicycle shop located in Williamsburg, Brooklyn.
+Whenever she's not on set with a fashion client she can be found fixing flats, or serving up espresso at the shops cafe.

 and follow her on Instagram

 Kirsten is a commuting-by-cycle enthusiast and managing editor of Pretty Damned Fast.
 She is working toward a master's degree in Public Health at SUNY Downstate in Brooklyn, NY.

 In addition to working alongside many vibrant contributors, she looks forward to curating well-sourced health news that supplements the mental and physical well-being of PDF readers.

 Let her know if there's a particular topic you're interested in, or reach out if you have any general inquiries.

 Caitlin is the co-founder of CycleNebraska, an organization working to cultivate a cycling community in the state of Nebraska.
 She rides road and gravel and recently started dipping her toes in competitive road and cyclocross racing.
 She is an avid advocate for women's cycling, bike infrastructure, and rescue animals.